Our project risk template will show you how to track and analyse risks.

 Are you interested how the risk management template was made?

-The Risk Map Creator is a part of Ultimate Dashboard Tools.
+The Risk Map Creator is a part of our professional add-in, Ultimate Dashboard Tools.

 Free version of Project Risk Template

 In this section we’ll show you how to build excel risk template.
 We used an exclusive ID to categorize the issue in the tracker.
 The Description of Issue column should be populated with a description of the issue.

 The priority column should be populated with the priority of the issue.
 Select from categories as defined by the risk management plan.
 Effective choices include the following: High, Medium and Low.

 Instructions for Changing the Contents of Drop-Down Menus:

 Highlight the cell of which you wish to change the content of the drop down menu.
 From the file menu click Data then Validation and you can change the content of the source field.

 Conclusion: Matrix Score & Project Risk Template

 This is calculated once you select the priority and current status.
 The matrix use conditional formatting to display color.